-Although there’s no business currently offering traditional surfing excursions or lessons, stand up paddle board surfing is becoming increasingly popular.
+Although there’s no business currently offering traditional surfing excursions or lessons, stand-up paddleboard surfing is becoming increasingly popular.
 Several local businesses provide equipment rentals and boat trips out to the barrier reef or west coast.
-If you’d rather pursue conventional surfing and you have your own board, these watersports operators will be able to get you to the best spots that the conditions allow for.
+If you’d rather pursue conventional surfing and you have your own board, these water sport operators will be able to get you to the best spots that the conditions allow for.

 The Turks and Caicos doesn't always have optimal conditions for conventional surfing, and it's worth considering some alternative water sports.

 E-foiling, which utilizes small boards that are powered by an electric motor and have a mast with a hydrofoil, is a fun activity for flat water, of which there's typically plenty of near Providenciales.
 The transition from other board sports and the learning curve is very easy, and most riders will be up on their own in less than an hour.